amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_03.md

 A system is nothing more than a function that runs once each frame and potentially makes some changes to components.
-If you've used other game engines, this probably sounds familiar: Unity engine calls these objects as `MonoBehaviour`s and Unreal engine calls them `Actor`s, but these all represent the same basic idea.
+If you've used other game engines, this probably sounds familiar: Unity engine calls these objects `MonoBehaviour`s and Unreal engine calls them `Actor`s, but these all represent the same basic idea.